Station F launches FemTech Program on its startup campus – TechCrunch

 Paris-based startup megacampus Station F is announcing a new program for early-stage startups looking for opportunities to join the Station F community — the FemTech Program.
-With this new program, the Station F team wants to put a spotlight on FemTech startups and make it easier to start a FemTech startup.
+With this new program, the Station F team wants to put a spotlight on femtech startups and make it easier to start a femtech startup.

 Station F is a massive building that used to be a rail freight depot.
 It has been completely renovated and it now acts as a flagship entity for the tech community in France.
 In addition to VC firms and public administrations, the startup campus has partnered with companies and universities so that they can run their own incubator at Station F.